Tell us about your assignment

 In Vancouver style, citing a book involves providing specific details about the book in a numerical order.
 Here's a general guide on how to reference a book in Vancouver citation style:

-1. Author(s): List the last name followed by initials of all authors.
-For multiple authors, use commas to separate and an ampersand (&) before the last author's name.
+👤 Author(s) List the last name followed by the initials of all authors.
+For multiple authors, separate names with commas and use an ampersand (&) before the last author's name.
+Smith J, Brown R.

-2. Title of the Book: Italicize the title of the book.
-Use sentence case, where only the first word of the title and any proper nouns are capitalized.
+📕 Title of the Book Italicize the book title.
+Use sentence case, capitalizing the first word and any proper nouns.
+Introduction to Biomedical Research.

 We know that this information is not easy.
 But the faster you could learn how to cite a research paper, the better you could turn in A-grade compositions.